 Family changes such as divorce or remarriage can also be a cause, along with feeling unloved or misunderstood.

-Children cannot analyze events that cause stress – or control their reactions to those events – as well as adults can, so they do need guidance from adults.
+Children cannot analyze events that cause stress – or control their reactions to those events – as well as adults can, so they do need guidance.

 Family support is a vital antidote to stress, so be sure create time to relax and talk together.